Art Gallery Banner

 Knowledge (c.
 1898) (left) depicts a girl reading from a scroll on her lap.
 Several other sculptors used scrolls to symbolise knowledge: Albert Toft’s statue Education (picture not yet available) and Alfred Gilbert’s Mother Teaching Child (1881) (also shown at the Tate’s 2010 New Sculpture exhibition) (Flickr images) both depict parents teaching their children from scrolls, while elsewhere in this very Gallery you can see French artist Charles Jean Marie Degeorge’s statue of the young Aristotle looking very bored tired while studying a scroll.

 I have no idea why the original versions of Music (second from left) and Dance (third from left) (both 1890) are wearing birds on their heads.
 I seem to recall reading that the originals had gone to India not long after they were completed.
 There were a number of bronze reproductions, which perhaps wisely discarded the bird hats.
 (Second right: bronze statuette of Dance; right: life-size bronze version of Dance in the Lady Lever Art Gallery, Port Sunlight, Merseyside, UK, taken by mrmaclear on Flickr.)
 Another bronze copy of Dance found its way to the US via Germany.
 PBS’s Antiques Roadshow caught up with it in Wichita, Kansas in July 2008 and gave it an insurance value of US$20,000.
+(There was a link to this, but it appears to have been moved or deleted.).

 Dance by Edward Onslow Ford - statuette, right viewDance by Edward Onslow Ford - statuette, front viewDance by Edward Onslow Ford - statuette, left viewDance by Edward Onslow Ford - statuette, back view